 Rohit ‘Ro’ Kumar.
 Three years ago, I watched a documentary film about plastic pollution.
 That same night, when I looked at my plastic toothbrush, it didn’t make sense to me anymore.
-When I couldn’t find a good eco-friendly alternative to the plastic toothbrush, I saw it as an opportunity to create a business that would reduce a major plastic waste stream.
+When I couldn’t find a good eco-friendly alternative to the plastic toothbrush on the market, I decided to make one!
 Today, we manufacture the most eco-friendly toothbrush available.
-Along the way, and during my time at UC Berkeley and Stanford, I have interacted with some of the leading environmental activists in the world – and I have learned a lot.
+Along the way, and during my time at UC Berkeley and Stanford, I have interacted with some of the leading environmental activists in the world.
 I now spend a great deal of time speaking about this issue to help create a shift in awareness.
-To learn more about plastic pollution, I recommend the blog My Plastic Free Life by Beth Terry, one of the world’s leading plastic activists.
-Beth has endorsed our product as her “new favorite toothbrush.”

 Over 4.7 billion plastic toothbrushes that will never biodegrade are dumped in landfills and oceans every year worldwide.
 Founded on the belief that little changes can make a big difference for our health and the planet, Brush with Bamboo’s goal is to replace plastic toothbrushes with the ecological bamboo alternative.